dwu006/dwu006/README.md

-# Hi, I’m Daniel Wu 👋
+# hi, im daniel wu 👋

-🌟 2nd Year Computer Science & Engineering Student at UCLA
+🌟 cse @ ucla

-🧠 Passionate about AI/ML/CV in robotics.
+🧠 interested in anything in robotics!

-🤖 Exploring Robot Policy Learning at the UCLA Robot Intelligence Lab

-🏸 Fun fact: Member of UCLA Comptitive Badminton Team
+🏸 love to play badminton, watch anime in my free time!

-✨ Always open to collaboration and exciting ideas.
-Reach out to danielwu28@g.ucla.edu if you want to build or if you want to chat!
+✨ always open to collaboration and exciting ideas. reach out to danielwu28@g.ucla.edu!

-👤 Connect with me on [LinkedIn](https://www.linkedin.com/in/danielwu06) or [X](https://x.com/danielwu28)

 <!---
 dwu006/dwu006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.